Intel recognises outstanding resellers

 "Intel came to market in a very aggressive pricing mode with some unique switching products.
-As sales people, that got us very enthused."
+As sales people that got us very enthused," Mahoney said.

-"We kicked off an excellent relationship with our Intel rep and we've had the enthusiasm to drive the technology."
+"We kicked off an excellent relationship with out Intel rep and we've had the enthusiasm to drive the technology."

-The southern region Value Added Reseller of the year was CPM&S, which has excelled by selling into the South Australian education market.
+The southern region Value Added Reseller of the year was CPM&S who have excelled by selling into the South Australian education market.

 The awards for Intel's Genuine Dealers of the Year went to Source Technology for the northern region and Lodin for the southern region.
-Source Technology capped off a memorable period for the company, with this award coming on the back of its recent $10 million contract with Retravision.
-The troubled Lodin received a welcome boost with its award, recognised in part for its adoption of Intel as standard offer for the SPC Government Contracts for South Australia.
+Source Technology capped off a memorable period for the company, with this award coming on the back of its recent massive $10 million win with Retravision.
+While the troubled Lodin received a welcome boost with its award, recognised in part for its adoption of Intel as standard offer for the SPC Government Contracts for South Australia.

-Intel also awarded its first Intel Authorised Solutions Provider (IASP) of the Year to Southern Cross Computer Systems for its achievement in becoming the first IASP.
+Intel also awarded its first Intel Authorised Solutions Provider (IASP) of the Year to Southern Cross Computer Systems for their achievement in becoming the first IASP.